julien-lafont/protoless/docs/src/main/tut/index.md

 `Schema-free` doesn't imply any loss of consistency.
 If you have one, you can still validate it at compile-time with yours models (*not implemented yet*).

-protoless is heavily inspired by awesome work made on [Circe](http://circe.io) by Travis Brown, such that their public APIs share a lot in their design.
+protoless is heavily inspired by awesome work made on [Circe](http://circe.io) by Travis Brown, so that the design of their public APIs has a lot in common. .

 ## QuickStart